Riya7272du/TaskManager/README.md

 Update task title and description.
 Conditionally render tasks based on their status.
 Show appropriate messages when no tasks match the status filter.

+Initially installed node and then create environment for react.

+Build the front page and create a block for add the task